 After the demise of Home Packs, energy performance certificates was left as a required component of moving property.
 An EPC needs to be commissioned in advance of the property being marketed.
 This is not something that solicitors normally organise.
 Where you are instructing a Abertridwr conveyancing solicitor they may help arrange EPC’s given their contacts with reputable Abertridwr accredited person

-I am the only beneficiary of my late father’s estate with all property in now in my sole name, including the my former home in Abertridwr.
-Conveyancing formalities meant that the Land Registry date was in November.
-I now wish to sell up.
-I do know about the CML 6 month 'rule', which means that my property ownership may be considered the same way as if I'd bought the property in November.
-Will no one buy the property for half a year?
+I am the sole recipient of my late father’s will with all property in now in my sole name, including the house in Abertridwr.
+The Abertridwr property was put into my name in August.
+I plan to dispose of the property.
+I do know about the CML 6 month 'rule', which means that my property ownership will be regarded the same way as though I had purchased the property in August.
+Do I have to wait 6 months to sell?

-The CML handbook requires conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
-By the strict wording you could be affected by that.
-How practical a view mortgage companies take of it, depend on the mortgage company as this obligation principally exists to identify the purchase and immediately sell or the wholesaling and assigning of properties.
+The Council of Mortgage Lenders’ handbook mandates solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+By the strict wording you could be caught by that.
+Some mortgage companies would take a practical view as this clause principally exists to identify subsales or the quick reselling of properties.

-When it comes to mortgage companies such as Principality, do Abertridwr conveyancers incur a fee to be on the list of approved solicitors?
+When it comes to lenders such as Lloyds, do Abertridwr conveyancing practitioners have to pay a yearly amount to be on the list of approved solicitors?

-We are not aware of any mortgage company fees to register on their list of approved firms, although some do levy an administration fee to deal with the processing of the conveyancing panel application.
+We are not aware of any mortgage company fees to register on their list of approved firms, although some do levy an administration charge to deal with the processing of the conveyancing panel submission.